Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - Explain principles of analysis and design including requirements traceability

-- Carry out analysis of information system requirements and design basic information systems using a modern programming language, frameworks and tools
+- Carry out analysis of information system requirements and design and construct basic information systems using a modern programming language, frameworks, and tools

-- Interpret business processes in a standard notation and use the notation to capture a business process
+- Capture and interpret business processes in a standard notation

 - Explain the trade-off between buying and building an information system